PuranjaySam/medicure-app-assignment-project/README.md

 5. The Contact page should be tested using a test automation tool using Selenium.
 6. Upon successful testing, Ansible should deploy the application to the prd environment.

 This process should be automatic and triggered by a push to the GitHub master branch.
+Good Luck !

 ## Application source code is available at the following link
 [GitHub-MedicureApp-Link](https://github.com/shubhamkushwah123/medicure-app.git)